ps4star/FSE/ref.md

 ### @(label name)
 ###### Other Names: label, lbl, @
 Creates an XSE org with (label name).
 Note that "@" is specified as an "other name" despite already being the primary name.
 This is because it can be used both with a space and without a space ("@lblname" vs "@ lblname"). @ is the only name this applies to (i.e. the other names require a space and cannot be used without one).
 Any non-leading @s found in the label name will cause an error.
-Note that all labels must come after your @start code.
+Note that all labels must come after your @main code.
 Code found outside of any labels will throw a compiler error.
 All label references MUST start with @, otherwise invalid XSE code will be generated, as there is minimal error-checking for label references.

 ### applymovement (movement target) (movement series...)
 ###### Other Names: move